heseltime/daily-reports/README.md

 The output per month should be:

+> Subject: Progress Report for Jack Heseltine - January 2024
+>
+>Executive Summary:
+>
+>January marked the initiation of Jack Heseltine's role as a Software Engineer Consultant at Wolfram Research.
+The month was primarily dedicated to onboarding and technical setup, followed by a deep dive into the Cloud Team's operations.
+Significant progress was made in familiarizing with the company's systems and tools, particularly Mathematica and the Cloud platform.
+Efforts were focused on completing the Newhire Checklist, resolving technical setup issues, and beginning work on specific Jira tickets related to cloud functionality.
+>
+>Details:
+>
+>1.
+Onboarding and Technical Setup:
+>   - Completed the Newhire Checklist (18 items).
+>   - Overcame challenges with tech setup including SOFTWARE builds, VPN, email, and local environment configurations.
+>   - Successfully resolved multiple technical issues, documented in Jira (JIRA-TICKET-NUMBER).
+>
+>2.
+Learning and Development:
+>   - Engaged in reading and understanding of the Cloud Team Handbook and related technical documentation.
+>   - Began learning about THE Language and specific tools like THE Workbench/Eclipse.
+>   - Attended meetings with senior team members for guidance and next steps, ensuring smooth integration into the team.
+>
+>3.
+Project Involvement:
+>   - Started analysis on initial task set related to Cloud functionality (CLOUD-24255).
+>   - Investigated and resolved database issues encountered during local setup.
+>   - Engaged in detailed study of COLLEAGUE A's technical slides and API endpoints related to PROJECT X and PROJECT Y.
+>
+>List of Bugs/Tickets Completed:
+>- JIRA-TICKET-NUMBER: Local setup and technical issues.
+>- JIRA-TICKET-NUMBER: Initial analysis on PROJECT X. (Still in progress.)
+>
+>PTO:
+>- Not applicable to consultant role.
+>
+>Data Sources:
+>- Jira tickets (JIRA-TICKET-NUMBER, JIRA-TICKET-NUMBER)
+>- Stash and TechDocs
+>- Personal logs and meeting notes
+>
+>Total Hours Worked:
+>- Week 1 (Jan 8 - 12): 32 hours
+>- Week 2 (Jan 15 - 19): 30.5 hours
+>- Week 3 (Jan 22 - 24): 23 hours
+>- Week 4 (Jan 29 - 31): 24 hours
-> TODO
+>
+>Total 109.5

-This is the manual progress report example, compare the LLM-example below!
+This is a manual, redacted progress report example, compare the LLM-example below!
 (Spoiler: The LLM one is just as good as my bored and haphazard effort at a slightly boring task, probably better.)

 ### Tools